SeaowlGroup/SeaowlGroup/rapport.md

 This bench aims at evaluating the behavior of the ASV when crossing a lane, with a local planner and no global planner.
 The ASV encounters different ships coming from both the left and the right.
 We use a certain amount of randomness and some deterministic variables.

 #### Channeling
-This bench aims at evaluating the behavior of the ASV when leaving a harbor by a channel, with a local planner and a global planner.
+This aims at evaluating the behavior of the ASV when leaving a harbor by a channel, with a local planner and a global planner.
 The ASV can encounter ships using the channel in the other way as well as ships crossing the channel.
+For the moment it only consists in a specific scenario, `chenal_toulon.launch`, where the ASV is going out of Toulon's harbor by its channel and encounters many ships in the channel.
+The functionnal parameters and indicators that can lead to the formulation of a test bench are still to be precised.

 ### Incorporated Planners
 #### Global Planner (A Star)